ajaegle/python-uv-workspaces-eval/README.md

 Figuring out how `uv` deals with nested projects.
 See git history for detailed changes after every step.

+> [!NOTE]
+> This is not considered to be the correct approach.
+The nested projects do not use the library structure but are rather `uv init` (`--app`) projects.
+Please check the official [UV docs](https://docs.astral.sh/uv/concepts/workspaces/).

 The `outer` project contains two nested ones (`first` and `second`).
 The nested projects were created by simply running `uv init first` inside the `outer` dir.
 This sets up the uv workspace in the `outer` project.

 ```shell